merenlab/anvio.org/help/main/programs/anvi-estimate-metabolism/index.md

 #### Part 1: Top-level steps

-For stepwise completeness and copy number, we perform our calculations at the level of top-level steps.
+For stepwise completeness and copy number, we do our calculations at the level of top-level steps.
 These are the major steps in a metabolic pathway, each of which usually represents a single chemical reaction.
 A top-level step describes the enzyme(s) that can be used to catalyze that reaction.
 We can get the top-level steps of a module by splitting its DEFINITION string by its spaces (not including any spaces within parentheses).

 Let's use module [M00018](https://www.genome.jp/kegg-bin/show_module?M00018) as an example again.
 Earlier we described how M00018 is made up of five major steps, each one of which represents a single reaction in this metabolic pathway.